Denaro13/Frontend-Mentor-QR-Code-Component/README.md

 ### Continued development

-For future project and challenges I am working on mastering the use of frameworks that will help in advance in the field of front-end developent and also work on creating responsive web design.
+For future project and challenges I am working on mastering the use of frameworks that will help me advance in the field of front-end developent and also work on creating responsive web design.

 I also to intend to utilize the css grid properties in upcoming projects.